BlendiBylygbashi-eng/Papilledema-Classification/README.md

 - OpenCV (cv2) for image processing.
 - Pandas and Numpy for data manipulation and mathematical computations.
 - Seaborn and Matplotlib for visualization.

-**Note:** For optimal performance and compatibility, it's recommended to run the provided scripts in a Google Colab environment.